erazortt/DoViBaker/README.md

 # DoViTonemap
 This plugin processes the tonemapping of any HDR PQ streams to lower dynamic range targets.
 The implementation is based on ITU-R BT.2408-7 Annex 5 (was in ITU-R BT.2390 until revision 7), with the addition of an optional luminosity factor which scales the brightness linearily.

 It is not expected to give good results for low brightness targets of 400 nits and below.
 Also color space is preserved and not converted to narrower gamut.
-There are other libraries providing this kind of conversions.
+For conversions to HLG or SDR additional processing is required, see `DoViLutGen`.

 The following arguments control the tonemapping function:
 - `masterMaxNits` and `masterMinNits` set the white and black brightness value of the source.
 The values for the master brightness can be either given explicitly or `masterMaxNits` and `masterMinNits` can both be set to `-1` which will indicate that the actual values are read from the related frame properties `_dovi_dynamic_max_pq` and `_dovi_dynamic_min_pq` which are set by `DoViBaker` or `DoViStatsFileLoader`, leading to a dynamic tonemapping.
 If not given these will default to `-1`.